adhisandira/Excel-Powerbi-Dashboard-Project/perfume-sales-analysis/README.md

 - Item location represents seller location, not customer demand, as products can be shipped globally

 ## Recommendations
-- **Prioritize Men’s EDT products**, as they deliver the strongest combination of sales volume and revenue.
+- **Prioritize Men’s EDT products**, as they deliver the strongest combination of units sold and sales.
 - **Leverage Women’s EDP products** to capture higher sales value per item despite lower sales volume.
 - **Focus on high-performing brands** such as **Calvin Klein and Versace**, which show consistent sales across segments.
 - **Price Range Optimization:** Focus inventory on the **$25–$35** range, as it is the busiest segment for driving mass sales and fast turnover.